Mowbray baronets

 The Mowbray Baronetcy, of Warennes Wood in the County of Berkshire, was a title in the Baronetage of the United Kingdom.
 It was created on 3 May 1880 for the Conservative politician John Mowbray.
 He served as Judge Advocate General from 1858 to 1859 and from 1866 to 1868 and was Father of the House of Commons from 1898 to 1899.
 Born John Cornish, he had assumed by Royal licence the surname of Mowbray (which was that of his father-in-law) in lieu of his patronymic in 1847.
 The second Baronet was also a Conservative politician.
+In 1946, the 5th baronet and president of Reading University Council, Sir George Robert Mowbray, was fined £20 for importuning men at Piccadilly Circus Underground station.

 The title became extinct on the death of the sixth baronet on 15 September 2022.